kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I take my brother out to dinner at the White Lion in N2 and tell him everything.
 - I had told my brother everything I knew in June 2024 about what was going on for me and how much danger I was in.
-- We were tracked in the pub at that time by *operatives*, police I expect.
+- We were tracked in the pub at that time by *operatives*, police I expect, or criminal gangs, or both probably.